lmash/coffeepoetry/README.md

 A website which allows one to add and review coffee shops, and then generates a poem for a coffee shop based on its description and adjectives provided

+Only the user who created a cafe can edit it

 ## Technologies

 ## Setup